Skip to main content

 Can I use ChatGPT/Claude directly for translation QA?

 Yes, but raw LLM APIs require significant engineering to be production-ready: structured output handling, error recovery, caching, rate limiting, calibration, and integration.
-This is why "build" costs more than just API fees.
+That's why "build" costs more than just API fees.
+The API call is 5% of the work.

 What's the minimum viable build?